bts1991/study/Machine Learning/reinforcement_learning.md

 ![alt text](image.png)
 ## Control: Policy Iteration
 - Greedy policy improvement over V(s) requires model of MDP
-- Greedy policy improvement over Q(s,a) is model-free
+- But, greedy policy improvement over Q(s,a) is model-free
   - $$\pi'(s)=\argmax_{a\in A} Q(s,a)$$
 - $\epsilon$-Greedy Exploration
   - $$\pi(a|s)=\begin{cases}\frac{\epsilon}{m} + 1 - \epsilon & \text{if } a^* = \arg\max\limits_{a \in \mathcal{A}} Q(s, a) \\ \frac{\epsilon}{m} & \text{otherwise} \end{cases}$$